Franchise or License?

 An element that many business owners focus on removing is significant assistance or control.

-Rather than require the buyer use specific systems, provide financial reporting or meet requirements of any of the other things identified above, a business license can provide:
+Rather than require the buyer use specific systems, provide financial reporting, or meet requirements of any of the other things identified above, a business license can provide, but not require:

 - Marketing plan,